Sing Deborah Hudson

 She has reviewed study days and books for the British Voice Association.
 In the past, she reviewed books for the Times Literary Supplement and has contributed articles to The Economist Magazine, The Guardian, Homes and Gardens, Apollo and Orientations Magazines.
 She edited a book of poetry by K J Stratford for Carcanet Press and has translated French songs and operetta for recital programmes.
 She has also written several musical farces and songs including the musical farce “Underneath the Oysters” performed at the Troubadour Club in London.

-Wider Professional Development Summary
+Wider Professional Development Includes

 Havening